 RELATED REVIEW: The Best Avalanche Airbag Pack Review

 A big advantage of the Mammut Light Protection Airbag pack for air travel is the use of compressed air rather than compressed nitrogen.
-TSA and the FAA allow you to fly with an empty compressed air canister as long as it's in your checked baggage.
-A good tip is to keep the box that your canister comes in, then put it back in this box to clearly define what your canister is and help make sure the TSA doesn't take your canister away.
-I go an extra step and put a note on mine, saying it's empty and that it's for an avalanche airbag pack.
+TSA and the FAA let you fly with empty compressed air canisters if they are in your checked baggage.

 Comfort and Fit